Zhao Hongyin: Early life

 Zhao Hongyin decided against a civil career and became a military officer instead under Zhuangzong of Later Tang: he knew that in times of disunity it would be a military career that would lead to success.

 The young Zhao Hongyin was a skilled horse archer.
-He originally served the warlord Wang Rong for the de facto independent Zhao State, and was once ordered by Wang to lead 500 cavalries to assist their ally Li Cunxu in battles, presumably against the Later Liang.
+He originally served the warlord Wang Rong, the ruler of the de facto independent Zhao State, and was once ordered by Wang to lead 500 cavalries to assist their ally Li Cunxu in battles, presumably against the Later Liang.
 Impressed by his bravery, Li kept Zhao as part of his imperial army after the fall of Zhao in 921.

 It was also around this period that he married Lady Du who was 3 years his junior.
 According to popular rumour a few decades after his death, when Zhao Hongyin first came to the area by himself, he encountered a snowstorm and had to beg for food from servants in official Du Shuang's (杜爽) house.
 After a few days, the servants noticed that he was hardworking and persuaded Du to keep him in the house.
 A few months later, the family arranged for him to marry their eldest daughter.